ajinkya-deogade/flypi_larval_chemotaxis/README.md

     RaspberryPiHolderStand.stl
     ThinStand.stl

-## Documentation - Information on how to assemble parts and software usage
+## Documentation (docs) - Information on how to assemble parts and software usage
     FlyPi_Setup_3DprintsCompartments.pdf
     TrackingSoftware_ezTrack.pdf

-## Software
+## Software (source)
-### EzTrack -- Matlab code for the extracting larvae position and tracks
+### ezTrack -- Matlab code for the extracting larvae position and tracks
     README.md
     circle.m
     simpletracker_CSHL_2-1.m

-### FlyPi_App -- Python code to be used on Raspberry Pi for capturing timelapse movies
+### App -- Python-based GUI application to be used on Raspberry Pi for capturing timelapse movies
     flypiApp_timelapseRecordingCode.py